Hashing identity proofs

 If someone accidentally finds this proof, they can then find your Keyoxide profile.
 This may not be an issue for some, but it could be for others!
 So, let's conceal the proof using a hash function.

-Go to bcrypt.online and give it the following input:
+Go to the Keyoxide bcrypt tool and give it the following input:

 The bcrypt algorithm is quite different from md5 — every time you generate a hash, you get a different one! — but much more secure.